top of page

 - Time-of-the-month stuff

-- Extra toiletries pouch (extra shampoo, conditioner, moisturizers, soap slices, toothpastes, deodorant)
+- Extra toiletries pouch (shampoo, conditioner, moisturisers, soap slices, toothpaste, deodorant)

 Misc